ericaraujophd/creation-cs112/assignment/assignment.md

     id: assignment-export
 downloads:
   - id: assignment-export
-    title: A PDF of this document
+    title: Download the PDF of this document

 ---